 - 1. Read this CAFM Vendor Handbook to make sure you have products we are likely to accept.
-If you are a craft vendor, you should stop reading here and consider contacting the Artisans Faire. - 2.
+If you are a craft vendor, you should stop reading here and consider contacting the Corvallis Makers Market or the Albany Artisans Faire. - 2.
 Read our Information for Vendors page to learn how to apply online via MarketWurks.
 Do NOT look for us on ManageMyMarket, which we left years ago. - 3.
 Decide which extra forms you need to fill out online and get them done.
-Here is a checklist:

-Pre-Application for Certain Products - restaurant, baked goods, beverages, other prepared foods.
-AIM TO DO THIS BY Feb.
+Here is a checklist: - Pre-Application for Certain Products restaurant, baked goods, beverages, other prepared foods.
+AIM TO DO

+THIS BY Feb.
 12 if possible!

-Fruit and Nut Detail - perennial fruits and nuts.

-Value-Added Farm Products -- food and nonfood

-Consigner - If you intend to have consignments in your booth and you are not a recognized Community Table, have your consigner fill it out.

-Collected Mushroom and Fungus - if you legally gather these items to sell.
-Propagated mushrooms are not "gathered."

-Organic affidavit - if you plan to use the "o-word," but are not certified AND meet all parts of the federal exemption.
+- Fruit and Nut Detail perennial fruits and nuts. - Value-Added Farm Products -- food and nonfood - Consigner If you intend to have consignments in your booth and you are not a recognized Community Table, have your consigner fill it out. - Collected Mushroom and Fungus if you legally gather these items to sell.
+Propagated mushrooms are not "gathered." - Organic affidavit if you plan to use the "o-word," but are not certified AND meet all parts of the federal exemption. - --- New Merch application pilot to allow some marketing items with vendor name/logo on them.